Skip to main content

 • A raised crossing over Devon Street by the Clock Tower to enable safe crossing to and from the park and commercial buildings.

 • Creation of a shared space on upper Queen Street between Devon Street and King Street that builds on the attractions of the adjacent businesses and gallery spaces.
 The space will enable events and flexibility with more streamlined traffic management.
+Note: the existing one-way section between Devon and King streets would have its traffic flow reversed; traffic would remain two-way between King and St Aubyn streets.

 • The upgrade of the King Street and Queen Street intersection to address driver visibility and pedestrian crossing issues.
 This includes raised crossings, kerb extensions and low planting.